Jānis Ilsters: Work and employment

 In 1870, Ilsters started working as a tutor in a German colony of Irši (Iršu kolonija, or also Liepkalnes kolonija), in Irši manor (Iršu muiža, in German – Hirschenhof).
 Here, working for Ūzani house owner Asmus, Ilsters wrote a line in his notes: "There is quite a lot of work, but I am feeling content, without a worry, but a joyful mind."
 He worked there until 1872.

 In 1873, Ilsters used his qualification to apply for a job in Vestiena parish school, where he worked as a teaching assistant.
 During this time, the journalist, bibliographer and folklore collector Matīss Ārons (also known as Āronu Matīss), who later went on to write Ilsters' biography and Ilsters' unpublished works, was gaining his education as a pupil.
 The correspondence between Ilsters and Ārons is preserved in the academical library of University of Latvia.

-In the years between 1875–1876 and 1878–1882, Ilsters worked as a teacher in the Residental Child Care Community of Ozolaine, also called Eihenheim (Ozolaines jeb Eihenheimas bērnu patversme) in Sarkandaugava neighbourhood of Riga.
+In the years between 1875–1876 and 1878–1882, Ilsters worked as a teacher in the Residential Child Care Community of Ozolaine, also called Eihenheim (Ozolaines jeb Eihenheimas bērnu patversme) in Sarkandaugava neighbourhood of Riga.
 In the winter between the years 1876–1877, he taught at Liezēre parish school, where he gained positive feedback from pupils and their parents.

 Overall, Ilsters' teaching methods were reported to have a scientific approach to studies, including precise terminology, while also making it entertaining for children.
 He started collecting folklore about nature to improve students' creative thinking and their motivation to study, as well as the respect for nature and history.
 In his first textbook, he included some folk material too – traditional uses of medicinal plants.

 Ilsters also worked in Stukmaņi (nowadays – Pļaviņas) as a tutor (1882–1885) and as an accountant and correspondent (1885–1888), and during this time of stay, he developed a guidemap of Daugava river valley from Stukmaņi to Koknese.
 Other notable places of employment include his job in "Rota" ("Ornament") magazine, as well as participation in Latvian Association of Riga (nowadays reestablished) and Natural Researcher Association of Riga (discontinued).

 After the bankruptcy of "Rota" magazine, Ilsters was planning to establish his own magazine "Latvijas Zemkopis" ("Latvian Agriculturist").
 Ilsters wrote enough material for the first two magazine issues, but never got to publish it because of his health issues, and instead returned home.

 Death

 Jānis Ilsters died from an unknown heart condition at the age of 37, in his family house Gretes.
 For a year until his death, he continued teaching children of his family and relatives.
-Ilsters' memorial was erected in May 23, 1973, in Gretes.
-In May 27, 2013, the memorial was renewed.
+Ilsters' memorial was erected on May 23, 1973, in Gretes.
+On May 27, 2013, the memorial was renewed.

 Latvian algologist Heinrich Skuja commemorated his name by including Ilsters' surname in his newly discovered representative of Ilsteria genus – Ilsteria quadrijuncta.
 Two algae species from different genus Skuja also distinguished by using Ilsters' surname, namely Oedogonium ilsteri and Tetrarcus ilsteri.

 In memoriam, Vestiena parish's coat of arms includes a plant from Ilsters' first textbook – the common hepatica.